-WordPress is a content management system which consumes a fair amount of both static and dynamic data.
+WordPress is a content management system that consumes a fair amount of both static and dynamic data.
 Typically a WordPress site is built on a template or theme and harnesses some of its functionalities through plugins.
-Content such as header, footer, banner images and menu does not change very often and can be cached by CDN service.
-Besides caching CDN offers other benefits as well:
+Content such as header, footer, banner images, and the menu does not change very often and can be cached by CDN service.
+Besides caching CDN offers other benefits as well.

-Since CDN caches the content and supplies its own copy without actually fetching from the web server; it saves you a lot of bandwidth.
-This may not sound big but it can save big bucks in server expense for high traffic sites.
+Since CDN caches the content and supplies its own copy without actually fetching it from the web server, it will save you a lot of bandwidth.
+This may not sound big but it can save big bucks in server expenses for high traffic sites.

-It improves page loading speed significantly as it reduces the latency effect by supplying cached content stored in one of the many servers located around the world.
-This contributes to user experience and also reduces the bounce rate as users tend to spend more time on your website.
+It improves page loading speed (especially for WordPress sites) significantly as it reduces the latency effect by supplying cached content stored in one of the many servers located around the world.
+This contributes to the user experience and also reduces the bounce rate as users tend to spend more time on your website.